FABallemand/PRIM/reading_notes.md

 - Big and complex architecture!!
 - TODO: better understand the architecture...

 The authors of ... propose four techniques to improve LIC with resource cautious decoders.
-They first imporve standard LIC by using deformable conviolution (convolution with a deformable receptive field) that helps extracting better features and representing objects.
+They first improve standard LIC by using deformable convolution (convolution with a deformable receptive field) that helps extracting better features and representing objects.
 Then, a checkerboard context model is used to increase parallelism execution and a three-step KD method is used to reduce the decoder complexity (train teacher, train student with same architecture of the teacher jointly with the teacher, perform ablation on less relevant blocs of the student decoder and re-train jointly with teacher).
 Finally, L1 regularisation is introduced to make the latent representation sparser allowing to speed up decoding by only encoding non-zero channels in the encoding and decoding process, which can greatly reduce the encoding and decoding time at the cost of coding performance.
 The experimental results presented by the authors show better performance than traditional codes and state of the art LIC methods in both image quality and encoding-decoding time.